 Assumption of the Blessed Virgin Mary

 In traditional and orthodox belief, Mary was assumed into heaven because of God’s great love for her.
 In this portrayal of the Assumption of Mary, Christ holds a crown for her coronation as Queen of Heaven.
 The style of art is reminiscent of the famous painting of the Immaculate Conception by the Spanish artist, Bartolomé Esteban Murillo.
 As in the Ascension window in the north transept, red-winged seraphim stand guard to the entrance to heaven.
 Mary is surrounded by angels and saints.

 After resurrecting from the dead, Jesus spent time instructing his followers and commissioning them to go into the world to teach as he had taught them.
 When time came for him to depart to heaven, his followers accompanied him to a hillside.
 As they watched, he rose to heaven and was greeted by his heavenly Father.
 The quatrefoil at the top shows a representation of God the Father.
 Red-winged seraphim stand guard between heaven and earth.

 The present Baptismal Font is one of many used since 1876 when the Cathedral of Saint John the Baptist opened at its present location.
-Symbols on the Baptismal Font match the panels on the front of the Main Altar and the Reredos which were cast in the 1700’s.
-Molds were made of the Reredos designs and sent to Carrara, Italy to be applied to the Baptismal font which was installed during the most recent renovation in 2000.
-The dedicated craftsman who made the molds stayed alone in the Cathedral to complete the installation during a city-wide hurricane evacuation.
-Neither the work nor the city were harmed.
+Symbols on the Baptismal Font match the panels on the front of the Main Altar.
+Molds were made of the Reredos designs and sent to Carrara, Italy where replicas were made.
+They were applied to the Baptismal font, which was installed during the most recent renovation in 2000.
+The dedicated craftsman who made the reproductions stayed alone in the Cathedral to complete the installation during a city-wide hurricane evacuation.
+Neither the workers nor the city were harmed.